When Leadership Fails: A Case Study in Collapse and Complicity

 Control in the Place of Leadership

-When we needed direction, we got confusion.
-When we needed strategy, we got interference.
+When we needed direction, we got disruption.

 When Governance Is a Shield

-It wasn’t governance.
+That wasn’t governance.
 It was narrative management.

 Why I Left